 Most real estate brokers and sales agents sell residential property.
 Others sell commercial property, and a small number sell industrial, agricultural, or other types of real estate.

 Real estate brokers and sales agents must be knowledgeable about the real estate market in their area.
-To match properties to clients’ needs, they should be familiar with local communities, including knowledge of the crime rate, proximity to schools and shopping centres, and much more.
-Brokers and agents also must stay current on financing options; government programs; types of available mortgages; and real estate zoning, land and housing laws.
+To match properties to clients’ needs, they should be familiar with local communities, including knowledge of the crime rate, proximity to schools and shopping centers, and much more.
+Brokers and agents also must stay current on financing options; government programs; types of available mortgages; and real estate zoning, land, and housing laws.

 Types of Real Estate:

 - Land includes vacant land, working farms, and ranches.
-The subcategories within vacant land include undeveloped, early development or reuse, subdivision and site assembly.
+The subcategories within vacant land include undeveloped, early development or reuse, subdivision, and site assembly.